rowenh/EyeCatcher/README.md

 ## TRAINING:

 <div>
-The pipeline takes 4 models: Visibility, Open, REM and Sleep.
+The pipeline introduces 4 models: Visibility, Open, REM and Sleep.
 Each model has its own directory, including a samples folder.
 Samples need to be added to retrain the models.
 Below, the procedure is explained per model.
 </div>